michaelbull/rs-api/README.markdown

 ## Building

 [Gradle][gradle] is used as the build system.
+The [Gradle Wrapper][gradle-wrapper] is included in the distribution and as such, installation of Gradle by the user is not required.

-Run `gradle` to build the application and run the unit tests.
+Run `gradlew` in the project's root directory to build the application and run the unit tests.

 ## Dependencies